 “You guys don’t serve Jagerbombs?!” is not a good beginning to a conversation with a local bartender.
 Or any human, actually.
 Hawaii doesn’t have everything you’ve ever wanted, including midnight Chinese take-out delivery, strip clubs or casinos.
 Why do you think so many people from Hawaii vacation in Vegas?
 If you can’t come here for two weeks and not complain about things you miss back on the mainland or can’t believe don’t exist in the most isolated population center on Earth, Orlando is really lovely this time of year.

-Update: This has (somewhat surprisingly) turned out to be my most popular Travelin’ Fools post to date, for good or bad.
-As you can see in the comments below, it’s also my most controversial post.
-While I invite you to add your comments and thoughts below – whether positive or negative, as I certainly allow both – I invite you to avoid calling anyone a “fucking dumbass,” “haole bitch,” “fuckin idiot” or chosen string of similarly sweet compliments, as we are no longer pissy thirteen years old, but adults with fully-functioning brains and vocabularies.
+Update: This has (somewhat surprisingly) turned out to be my most popular post to date, and also my most controversial.
+While I invite you to add your comments and thoughts below – whether positive or negative, as I certainly allow both – I invite you to avoid calling anyone a “fucking dumbass,” “haole bitch,” “idiot cunt” or chosen string of similarly charming compliments, as we are no longer pissy thirteen year olds, but adults with fully-functioning brains and vocabularies.
 Mahalo!